zepto-lang/zepto/README.md

 ## Introduction

+**DISCLAIMER:** This is really only a quickstart.
+If you plan on going into it a bit deeper, you might want to take a look into the wiki.
+It all is a work in progress, though, so the resources might not be as exhaustive as would be appropriate.

 If you know Scheme, working in the REPL should be pretty straightforward.
 Calling it via `zepto`, you should be greeted by this: